Azure-Samples/key-vault-dotnet-recovery/README.md

 - csharp
 products:
 - azure
-description: "This repo contains sample code demonstrating the backup/restore and recoverable deletion functionality of Azure Key Vault using the Azure .Net SDK."
+description: "This repo contains sample code demonstrating the backup/restore and recoverable deletion functionality of Azure Key Vault using the Azure .NET SDK."
-urlFragment: key-vault-dotnet-recovery
+urlFragment: net-sdk-samples
 ---

-# .Net SDK samples for recovering and restoring Azure Key Vault entities
+# .NET SDK samples for recovering and restoring Azure Key Vault entities

-This repo contains sample code demonstrating the backup/restore and recoverable deletion functionality of Azure Key Vault using the [Azure .Net SDK](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/key-vault?view=azure-dotnet).
+This repo contains sample code demonstrating the backup/restore and recoverable deletion functionality of Azure Key Vault using the [Azure .Net SDK](https://docs.microsoft.com/dotnet/api/overview/azure/key-vault?view=azure-dotnet).
 The scenarios covered by these samples include:

 * Backing up and restoring Key Vault secrets and keys
 * Enabling recoverable deletion on creating a new vault